-As we navigate the COVID-19 pandemic together, Education Abroad is here to support students and remains steadfast in our mission of providing CU Boulder students with access to an extensive portfolio of high impact programs abroad to promote academic, personal, and professional growth in a safe environment.
+As we navigate the COVID-19 pandemic together, Education Abroad remains steadfast in our mission of providing CU Boulder students with access to an extensive portfolio of high-impact programs to promote academic, personal, and professional growth in a safe environment.
 We are continuing to provide opportunities for CU Boulder students to have an international experience and become global leaders in a culturally diverse world.
 We are committed to providing students, their families, and our partners with information and transparency as we continue to navigate the challenges that the pandemic has posed on international and domestic travel.
 This page is updated regularly to provide information related to how Education Abroad is responding to the pandemic and what students can expect in preparing for an Education Abroad experience.
 Students should also monitor their CU Boulder email address for important updates and guidance.

-Decision MakingUsing the assessment criteria laid out in the COVID-19 Conditions Criteria for Education Abroad, in addition to established health and safety protocols, Education Abroad (EA) has received campus approval to run Education Abroad programs beginning in Spring 2021 and through Summer 2022.
-Education Abroad will continue to work closely with the campus to evaluate future programs.
+Decision MakingUsing the assessment criteria laid out in the COVID-19 Conditions Criteria for Education Abroad, in addition to our established health and safety protocols, Education Abroad (EA) has received campus approval to run Education Abroad programs beginning in Spring 2021 and through Summer 2023.
+EA will continue to work closely with the campus to evaluate future programs.
 We are closely monitoring developments related to new COVID variants and will keep students updated as we approach their program start dates.

 The timeline for students to pay any program or housing deposits (including independent housing leases), visa fees, flights, etc. will differ based on the student's program and host country.
 Students should review the information provided by their study abroad program and/or Education Abroad program manager regarding visa timelines and purchasing airfare.
-Many study abroad programs are recommending student wait to book flights until 30 days before the start the program.
 When booking flights, students are strongly encouraged to purchase a ticket with an airline that has flexible cancellation and change policies.

 Per the CU Boulder Education Abroad Participant Contract, under no circumstances will CU Boulder Education Abroad be responsible for any out-of-pocket expenses incurred in preparing for the program, such as, but not limited to, advance purchase airfare, equipment, passport fees, visa fees, and medical expenses.

 The U.S. Centers for Disease Control and Prevention (CDC) has information related to COVID-19 testing for individuals traveling during the pandemic.
-Education Abroad advises all students to follow the CDC recommendations regarding COVID-19 testing and recommends that students (especially those who are not fully vaccinated) to limit their risk of exposure in the weeks leading up to their departure.
+EA advises all students to follow the CDC recommendations regarding COVID-19 testing and recommends that students attempt to limit their risk of exposure in the weeks leading up to their departure.

-Additionally, a student's program, host country, and/or airline may require a negative COVID-19 test, regardless of vaccination status.
 Many countries have implemented additional entry requirements to reduce the risk of travelers entering the country with COVID-19.
-This often includes requiring travelers to provide a negative PCR test upon arrival to the host country.
-Education Abroad and students' programs will provide further information related to entry and testing requirements to students via email prior to the program start date, but this information is subject to change.
-The best places to find information on COVID-19 testing requirements in a specific country include: the host country's Ministry of Health and government websites, U.S. Embassies and Consulates overseas, CDC Travel Health Notices, and the U.S. Department of State Travel Advisories.
+This often includes requiring travelers to provide a negative COVID-19 test upon arrival in the host country.
+EA and/or students' programs will provide further information related to entry and testing requirements prior to the program start date, but this information is subject to change.
+The best places to find information on COVID-19 testing requirements in a specific country include the host country's Ministry of Health and government websites, U.S. Embassies and Consulates overseas, CDC Travel Health Notices, and the U.S. Department of State Travel Advisories.
 The best places to find information on COVID-19 testing requirements in specific U.S. locations include the CDC Covid-19 page, the CDC United States Covid Data Tracker, and state and local health department websites.

-Students participating on international Global Seminar programs will receive further information related to their program and trip cancellation insurance.
+Students participating in international Global Seminar programs will receive further information related to their program and trip cancellation insurance.

-Lastly, Education Abroad students are required to be fully vaccinated against COVID-19 by the start of their program (see below for more details).
+EA students are required to be fully vaccinated against COVID-19 by the start of their program.

-Students should anticipate that their experience abroad could be different than they originally imagined due to ongoing impacts from COVID-19.
+Students should anticipate that their experience abroad may be different than they originally imagined due to ongoing impacts from COVID-19.
 Students should keep in mind the following as they set expectations for a term abroad:

 - Independent Travel: independent travel outside of the city and/or country you are studying in could be limited.
 Country borders could close, quarantine measures could be in place, and there may be sudden changes to countries' entry and exit requirements.
 Consult your program's guidance before making any plans for travel outside your host country.

-- Quarantine: your program abroad may include a quarantine of up to 2-weeks if required by your host country, or in the event that you or another student (or faculty/staff) are exposed to COVID-19.
+- Quarantine: your experience may include a quarantine of up to 2-weeks if required by your host country's entry requirements, or in the event that you or another student (or faculty/staff) test positive for COVID-19.